-Juntos for Better Health program expands services
+Juntos for Better Health Program expands services

-LAREDO, Tex.
-(KGNS) - A program that seeks to provide care and mental health services to Laredo residents is expanding.
+LAREDO, Tx.
+(KGNS) - A program that provides care and mental health services to Laredo residents is expanding.

 The Laredo Health Department’s Juntos for Better Health Program says they are teaming up with Methodist Healthcare Ministries Foundation to further expand the programs funding.